sjbrown/misc_work/genesis/rules.md

 marker "sets foot" in the spotlight, take a "10 Chip" and continue forward.

-Two musicians can't be in the same spot on the stage, so two Player Markers can't be in the same spot either, so if there's a player marker occupying the next spot, just skip over them.
+Two musicians can't be in the same spot on the stage, so two Player Markers can't be in the same spot either, so, if there's a player marker occupying the next spot, just skip over them.

-So if your Player Marker was in the "Start" spot, and another player's was in the "3" spot, and you scored 3 points, your marker would end up on the "4" spot.
+For example, if your Player Marker was in the "Start" spot, and another player's was in the "3" spot, and you scored 3 points, your marker would end up on the "4" spot.

 If your Player Marker is in the spotlight at the end of your turn, you are "hogging the spotlight".
 This has two effects.
-Firstly, when other player markers are stepping around the stage, they will have to skip the spotlight, and that player won't collect a "10 chip".
-Secondly, because your character is demanding all that attention, meeples will not move down when the rules say they normally would.
+Firstly, when other player markers are stepping around the stage, they will have to skip the spotlight, and they won't collect a "10 chip".
+Secondly, because your character is hamming it up, meeples will not move down when the rules say they normally would.

-#### Marking a circle - Campaign Mode
+#### Marking a circle

-Take a Goal Circle Marker and place it on the circle.
+After a Goal Circle is triggered and scored, take a Goal Circle Marker and place it on the circle.
 If the goal was successful, place it positive-side-up and move a meeple up.

 If a Goal Circle was unsuccessful, place the marker negative-side-up and move a meeple down.